Is a LLC a Corporation: Everything You Need to Know

 There is no risk of double taxation.
 Owners report profit shares and losses on personal tax returns, leaving a corporate tax return unnecessary.
 Self-employment taxation may apply to LLC earnings.
 Also, appreciated assets can have tax recognition which could occur when forming an LLC from an existing business.

 If you need help with is an LLC or corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.